mvaganov/CmdLineAsteroids/notes.md

 `voice`
 C-sharp's console API gives us access to 16 colors, in both the foreground and background.
-This structure doesn't have a character because it will be useful to have color data without text in our graphics system.
+This structure will be useful to have color data without text in our graphics system.

-These values are stored as 1-byte values instead of the default enumeration type, which is probably a 4 byte value.
+These values are stored as 1-byte values instead of the default enumeration type, which is possibly a 4 byte value.

+We could do some bitwise tricks to put both 4-bit values into one 8-bit byte, but that memory optimization doesn't actually help because of struct memory alignment in C-sharp.

 A static constructor remembers what the default console colors are as soon as any ConsoleColorPair code is called.
+This could help solve some color bugs later.

 `scene`
 src/MrV/CommandLine/ConsoleGlyph.cs